chandangupta0123/NanoMatch-Ultra-Low-Latency-Matching-Engine/README.md

 Contributing

-Fork the repository.
+Fork the repository

 Create a new branch for your feature/fix:

 git checkout -b feature/my-feature

-Commit your changes and push:
+Commit and push your changes:

 git commit -am "Add feature XYZ" git push origin feature/my-feature

-Open a pull request.
+Open a Pull Request